 For these outcasts who went through a period in the social fringe in high school or college, peer conflicts were most likely the reason for social exclusion.

-However, most outcasts turn out to become highly intellectual individuals, who tend to be very passionate over technology that their lifestyle revolves around tech or any other passion they may have.
+However, most outcasts turn out to become highly intellectual individuals, who tend to so very passionate about technology that their lifestyle revolves around tech or any other passion they may have.

-Anyone with an Internet connection has heard of Bitcoin.
-Bitcoin has been on the news lately with Government agencies, financial experts, and renowned entrepreneurs and investors warning everyone to stay away from the digital currency.
-Anyone who is anyone in today society seems to be talking about Bitcoin.
+Anyone with an internet connection has heard of bitcoin.
+Bitcoin has been on the news lately with government agencies, financial experts, and renowned entrepreneurs and investors warning everyone to stay away from the digital currency.
+Anyone who is anyone in today society seems to be talking about bitcoin.

-While we have to admit that Bitcoin is limited by its energy requirements, transactions on the Bitcoin network are near real-time and inexpensive.
+While we have to admit that bitcoin is limited by its energy requirements, transactions on the bitcoin network are near real-time and inexpensive.

-Despite the ambivalence of many senior figures in the financial sector on Bitcoin, the digital currency has just passed a decade of existence.
-The crypto misfits, including the more nefarious elements in our society, and the geeks, will continue with their stance on the future of the crypto space until Bitcoin dominates the world.
+Despite the ambivalence of many senior figures in the financial sector on bitcoin, the digital currency has just passed a decade of existence.
+The crypto misfits, including the more nefarious elements in our society, and the geeks, will continue with their stance on the future of the crypto space until bitcoin dominates the world.